barun10/fsjs2.0-barun-/My practices/Saturday Assignment/Readme.md

-We are goning to add a table to show css selectors.
+We are going to add a table to show css selectors.